mkl31n/GroupAdamMike/WeeklyJournal.md

 <br /> Also, for some reason, I couldn't wrap my head about a String value not matching an Object value that I thought was outputing as a string
 Solution <b>String.valueOf(dao.getMessage(message.getId())</b>
+-AJF

+## 12/1/2015 -Update
+Broke out business logic in ReadMessagesServlet.
+Changed class names of servlets that forward user for clarity.
+JavaDoc for non-test classes is completed.

+-AJF